The Graph Of A Logarithmic Function Is Shown Below

 What is a Logarithmic Function?

 A logarithmic function is the inverse of an exponential function.
-And while an exponential function takes the form f(x) = b^x, where b is the base and x is the exponent, a logarithmic function writes this relationship in the form f(x) = log_b(x).
+While an exponential function takes the form f(x) = b^x, where b is the base and x is the exponent, a logarithmic function writes this relationship in the form f(x) = log_b(x).
 This reads as "log base b of x" and answers the question: "To what power must we raise b to get x?

 Key Characteristics of the Logarithmic Graph